PeteZaSayari/emacs-cs/README.md

 file `emacs-cs.xml`; since it's provided a stylesheet for the XML (`tohtml.xsl`), you can read the cheat sheet directly with the web browser, just like an HTML page.
-Just put into the same directory both the files `emacs-cs.xml` and `tohtml.xsl`, then open `emacs-cs.xml` with your browser.
+Just put into the same directory both the files `emacs-cs.xml`, `tohtml.xsl` and `cheatsheet.css`, then open `emacs-cs.xml` with your browser.

 > **Note**: The font management in the CSS file uses some advanced
-    features that are (afaik) only supported by Firefox.
-The font rendering on other browsers is higly unpredictable.
+> features that are (afaik) only supported by Firefox.
+The font
+> rendering on other browsers is higly unpredictable.

 The stylesheet contains directives for printing, so you can print the cheatsheet with the "print" feature of your web browser (again, it is